dosanity/election-analysis/README.md

   + Jefferson received 10.5% of the votes and 38,855 number of votes.
   + Denver received 82.8% of the votes and 306,055 number of votes.
   + Arapahoe received 6.7% of the votes and 24,801 number of votes.
++ The largest county turnout was:
+  + Denver, which received 82.8% of the votes and 306,055 number of votes.

+### Results of Candidates

+The analysis of the election show that:

++ There were 369,711 votes casted in the election.
++ The candidates were:
+  + Charles Casper Stockham
+  + Diana DeGette
+  + Raymon Anthony Doane
++ The candidate results were:
+  + Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
+  + Diana DeGette received 73.8% of the votes and 272,892 number of votes.
+  + Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
++ The winner of the election was:
+  + Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.

+## Code Breakdown
+**Calculate the voter turnout for each county and the percentage of votes from each county out of the total count.**
 ```
     # Write a for loop to get the county from the county dictionary.
     for county_name in county_votes: